Lovelace-Learning-Labs/ads-learn-lms/04-heaps/03-stack-heap.md

 ![](images/stack-frame-array.png)

-The compiler also stores some extra info for each function, like parameter values and where the function should return to when its done.
+The compiler also stores some extra info for each function, like argument values and where the function should return to when it's done.
 The space needed to store all the variables and extra info for a function is called a _stack frame_.

 #### Stack Frames